 h4.
 “I like smARTworks because they have positive instructors.
 The class was fun!”
 Orion, Age 12

-Youth Program Faculty
+h3.
+Our Youth Program Faculty

-PNCA’s Youth Program Faculty is a dedicated cohort of artists committed to the practice of educating children in the arts and art history.
-Our experienced and supportive Faculty is comprised of practicing artists and educators, many of whom have worked with the program for three years or more.
-Our Staff and Faculty participate in CPR and First Aid training as well as internal and curriculum-based trainings to ensure the program’s high standards are being met.
-Our Faculty work closely with one another to craft quality art making experiences for our students, and are deeply invested in maintaining the tenets of the Youth Program and serving the college’s mission of fostering the next generation of artists.
+PNCA’s Youth Program Faculty is a dedicated cohort of artists, committed to the practice of educating children in the arts and art history.
+Our experienced and supportive Faculty is comprised of practicing artists and educators, many of whom have worked with the program for 5 years or more.
+Several of our Faculty hold advanced degrees in education or terminal degrees in Fine Arts.